nitesh401/nitesh401/README.md

 # Hello, I'm Nitesh Rawal 👋

-I am a passionate Java backend developer with 2.9 years of experience, specializing in building robust and scalable applications using a variety of technologies.
+I am a passionate Software Engineer with 3 years of experience in Java Backend Development, specializing in Java, Spring Boot and Microservice.
 Below is a brief overview of my skills and expertise:

 ## 🔧 Skills & Technologies
 - **Java**: Proficient in Java programming with a focus on backend development.